Summary

 The Mercedes-Benz GLB is a mid-sized SUV available with either five or seven seats.
 It is based on the smaller GLA model, although it is closer in size to the larger GLC.
 The GLB arrived in the UK in late 2019.

-The GLB is currently available with either a petrol or diesel engine, although a plug-in hybrid is likely to join the range at a later date.
-There is also a high-performance model called the Mercedes-AMG GLB 35 – we are building a separate page for this model, so be sure to check back soon.
+The GLB is available with either a petrol or diesel engine – unlike the smaller GLA, which is also offered as a plug-in hybrid.
+There is also a high-performance model called the Mercedes-AMG GLB 35 – we have a separate page for this model.

 Key specifications